Liverpool Blue Coat School (1998 – 2005)

-I know it might sound weird, but my favourite thing in science is when you step back from what you’re doing and realise how it works and feel wonder that it does work.
+Favourite thing to do in science I know it might sound weird, but my favourite thing in science is when you step back from what you’re doing and realise how it works and feel wonder that it does work.
 Someone once described anything magical as being something which most people can’t describe how it works – by that definition a lot of science is akin to magic!

 A large portion of the energy we use as humans goes into moving us or our things from A to B. At the moment this tends to mean driving, flying or sailing us to school/work, to our holiday in the summer, our exotic foods to us in the winter, or our new Playstations from were they’re made to our living rooms!
 Currently this all requires us to use petrol or diesel – fossil fuels.
 But using these fuels releases carbon dioxide CO2 – infact in 2008 30% of all of the CO2 release in America was because of transport.
 This CO2 causes problems for us as humans, it changes the climate of our planet which can have devastating consequences.
 Also, these fossil fuels are a limited resource – once we’ve used them all up – they’re gone.